vabarbosa/veremin/CONTROLPANEL.md

 # Control Panel Guide

 The Veremin control panel is powered by [dat.GUI](https://github.com/dataarts/dat.gui).

-The control panel allows you to configure various settings and tweak your Veremin experience.
+The control panel allows you to configure various settings and tweak your experience.

 Below options are available for configuration in the control panel: